 Working Conditions: Work out of doors in all weather conditions.
 Exposure to other safety hazards connected with building construction sites.

 Licensing and Certification: Possession of valid Nevada Class C driver's license at time of appointment.
 Positions in certain departments may require I.C.B.O. or other nationally recognized certification in at lease one of the following areas: building, combination dwelling, structural, electrical, plumbing, or mechanical.

 Background Investigation: Employment is contingent upon successful completion of a background investigation.
 Periodically after employment background investigations may be conducted.

 Medical Examination: Employment is contingent upon the results of a physical examination performed by our examining physician.

 Pre-Employment Drug Testing: Employment is contingent upon the results of a pre-employment drug examination.

 EXAMPLES OF DUTIES

-Mobility to work in a typical office setting, use standard office equipment and to drive a motor vehicle to various locations in order to inspect properties and attend meetings; strength and stamina to inspect various residential, commercial or industrial properties or other facilities which may include standing for extended periods of time, stooping, kneeling and walking on uneven terrain at construction sites, climbing ladders, scaffoldings and stairs; strength to lift and carry up to 30 pounds; vision to read printed materials and a computer screen; and hearing and speech to communicate in person or over the telephone.
+Mobility to work in a typical office setting, use standard office equipment and to drive a motor vehicle in order to visit work sites and attend meetings; strength and stamina to inspect various construction projects and facilities; vision to read printed materials and a computer screen; and hearing and speech to communicate in person or over the telephone.
+Must be capable of climbing ladders, and getting to hard to reach locations.
 Accommodation may be made for some of these physical demands for otherwise qualified individuals who require and request such accommodation.